Senayitalazarb/EarthquakeAnalysis_2000_2023/README.md

 ### Results and Conclusions
 The analysis reveals several interesting insights about earthquakes during the period of 2000 to 2023.
 Some of the key findings include:

--The total number of earthquakes increased over the years, with a peak in 2022 and a decline in recent year -Most earthquakes occurred at shallow depths of 0 - 100 km, but some were as deep as 700 km.
--The highest magnitude earthquake during this period was 8.6, which occurred in 2012 in west coast of northern Sumatra.
--The most seismically active regions were the Pacific Ring of Fire, followed by the Mediterranean and Middle East.
--Overall, the analysis provides valuable insights into the patterns and characteristics of earthquakes during the period of 2000 to 2023, which can be useful for future research and disaster preparedness efforts.
+The total number of earthquakes increased over the years, with a peak in 2022 and a decline in recent year.
+Most earthquakes occurred at shallow depths of 0 - 100 km, but some were as deep as 700 km.
+The highest magnitude earthquake during this period was 8.6, which occurred in 2012 in west coast of northern Sumatra.
+The most seismically active regions were the Pacific Ring of Fire, followed by the Mediterranean and Middle East.
+Overall, the analysis provides valuable insights into the patterns and characteristics of earthquakes during the period of 2000 to 2023, which can be useful for future research and disaster preparedness efforts.

 ### Requirements